-Think of this recipe more as a blueprint rather than steadfast set of instructions.
-Spanish Beans and Rice is extremely versatile, which means there are myriad substitutions.
-Here’s what you need:
+Think of this rice and beans recipe more as a blueprint rather than steadfast set of instructions.
+Overall, it's extremely versatile, which means there are myriad substitutions.
+Here's what you need:

 - White rice: It's best to use a long-grain white rice here, such as jasmine or basmati.
 You can also use brown rice, which will up the nutrient ante.

 - Canned beans: Oh the glory of the humble canned bean.
 The recipe calls for kidney beans, however feel free to use pinto beans instead.